 Conventional treatment of systemic lupus erythematosus (SLE) and antiphospholipid syndrome (APS) aims at inhibiting adaptive immune responses, primarily by reducing T and B cell activation and / or reducing autoantibody production.

 Following autologous HSCT, disease activity, duration of remission, and overall survival improved in the majority of SLE cases.
 In the case of APS, one-tenth of the patients had lost their antiphospholipid autoantibodies, and in 75% of the cases the anticoagulants were also excluded.
-Although initial results are encouraging (since there was a complete symptom relief in the case of a positive therapeutic response), the remission-inducing effect of HSCT in SLE requires further testing.
-The previous studies are far from sufficient: the number of patients enrolled in the studies was low, the patients formed a heterogeneous group, both clinically and in terms of immunosuppressive treatment and HSCT methods.
+Although initial results are encouraging (because there was complete symptom relief in the case of a positive therapeutic response), the remission-inducing effect of HSCT in SLE requires further testing.
+The previous studies are far from sufficient.
+The number of patients enrolled in the studies was low, and the patients formed a heterogeneous group, both clinically and in terms of immunosuppressive treatment and HSCT methods.
 Furthermore, the effect of the so-called publication bias is not negligible (i.e. the studies only reported positive results).
 Although the combination of autologous HSCT with fludarabine and anti-CD20 therapy appears to be beneficial, it is important to note that many infections and other adverse events occurred in patients receiving high-dose immunosuppression prior to stem cell transplantation[34,35].

-In two recent independent Chinese studies, during 10-year follow-up the progression-free survival values in SLE were 86% and 68%, while the HSCT-related mortality was reduced to 2%.
-Nowadays, a controlled multicentre clinical trial involving SLE patients is conducted in Germany (NCT00750971): the aim is to compare the therapeutic efficacy of HSCT with the best available standard treatment options, including rituximab therapy[36].
-Although autologous HSCT is a theoretically accepted therapeutic alternative in SLE and APS patients, it is currently only referred to as "salvage" therapy in severe, refractory cases[33,36].
+In two recent independent Chinese studies during 10-year follow-up, the progression-free survival values in SLE were 86% and 68%, while the HSCT-related mortality was reduced to 2%.
+Currently, a controlled multicenter clinical trial involving SLE patients is being conducted in Germany (NCT00750971).
+The aim is to compare the therapeutic efficacy of HSCT with the best available standard treatment options including rituximab therapy[36].
+Although autologous HSCT is a theoretically accepted therapeutic alternative in SLE and APS patients, it is currently only referred to as salvage therapy in severe, refractory cases[33,36].

 Evans syndrome

 Evans syndrome (ES) is a chronic, autoimmune disease associated with multiple immunocytopenia (hemolytic anemia + thrombocytopenia).
-The secundary cases of ES mainly occur in SLE.
-There are no evidences about its treatment.
+The secondary cases of ES mainly occur in SLE.
 Based on a limited number of studies, allogeneic HSCT may be the only curative therapeutic option through reprogramming the immune system[37].
-Comparing the clinical efficacy of autologous and allogeneic HSCTs in ES and immunotrombocytopenia (ITP), overall survival was similar in both methods (84%), while relapse-free survival was more favorable in allogeneic HSCT (78% vs 45%)[37].
-In case of chronically relapsing ES, and if an HLA-identical blood relative is existing, allogeneic HSCT may be preferred, while in the absence of a suitable donor or severe co-morbidity, autologous HSCT is recommended[38].
+Comparing the clinical efficacy of autologous and allogeneic HSCTs in ES and immunothrombocytopenia, overall survival was similar in both methods (84%), while relapse-free survival was more favorable in allogeneic HSCT (78% vs 45%)[37].
+In the case of chronically relapsing ES, and if an HLA-identical blood relative is available, allogeneic HSCT may be preferred.
+In the absence of a suitable donor or severe co-morbidity, autologous HSCT is recommended[38].

 Rheumatoid arthritis

-Autologous HSCT has been investigated in many studies in rheumatoid arthritis (RA) patients who do not respond to conventional treatments.
-According to retrospective analyses, 2/3 of them had remission, mostly 6 months after transplantation, but the relapse rate was also significant, probably due to inadequate T cell repertoire ablation.
+Autologous HSCT has been investigated in many studies in rheumatoid arthritis patients who do not respond to conventional treatments.
+According to retrospective analyses, 2/3 of them had remission, mostly 6 mo after transplantation, but the relapse rate was also significant, probably due to inadequate T cell repertoire ablation.
 The 5-year survival rate was 94%, clearly indicating the safety of HSCT.
-Yet, the latest, effective biological treatments in RA have reduced the use of autologous HSCT[31-33,35].
+Yet, the latest, effective biological treatments in rheumatoid arthritis have reduced the use of autologous HSCT[31-33,35].

 Juvenile idiopathic arthritis